 The first time Colmar was mentioned in a chronicle of the Saxon wars during the rule of Charlemagne, Charles the Great, emperor of the New Western Roman Empire (800–814).
 Then in 1226, Colmar got the status of an imperial town by the Holy Roman Emperor Frederick II.
 During the Thirty Years’ War, in 1632 it was occupied by Sweden, but three years later it was conquered by Louis IV, king of France.
 After the Franco-Prussian War, Colmar was annexed and was part of Germany from 1871 to 1919, then returned to France, and again annexed to Nazi Germany in 1940.

-Finally, in 1945, Colmar was again under French control.
+And finally, in 1945, Colmar was again under French control.

 Today Colmar has About 70.000 inhabitants.